News-API-gh/News-API-php/README.md

 # News API SDK for PHP

+Search through millions of articles from over 30,000 large and small news sources and blogs.
+This includes breaking news as well as lesser articles.

+# Example

 require_once './src/Api.php';